dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 public/locales/nl.yml
 ```

-Note that the labels/keys must remain in English and should be the same set as found in
+Note that the labels/keys for your new localizations *must* remain as they are found in
-any of the core localizations for the version of ArchivesSpace that you are currently
+the core localizations for the version of ArchivesSpace that you are currently running.
-running.

 The plugin checks for the existence of these files and *only* updates the default language
 option(s) if they are present.